JCSDA/jedi-docs/docs/inside/jedi-components/saber/calibration_writeVariances.rst

 This block has two modes of use:

 - ``instantaneous statistics`` mode - where horizontal global averaged variances are calculated for each model level.
 The data is from a single FieldSet at a specific point in the workflow.
 In all cases, when activated, it deals the input FieldSet to the class method in question, whether it is `multiply`, `multiplyAD`, `leftInverseMultiply`.
 This is to be used primarily for diagnostic purposes.
 With this there is the option of writing the variances to NetCDF files.
 In the near future, we will make this code more consistent with the other main mode.
 - ``calibration`` mode - where we accumulate using the "direct calibration" method.
-This method is still work in progress and will be extended in the near future.
-Currently, it has the capability to generate:
+This method is still a work-in-progress and will be extended in the near future.
+Currently, it has the capability to generate variances, covariances, vertical-covariances, and vertical cross-covariances between 2 variables either
+    - at grid-points
-    - grid-point variances and global horizontal-averaged variances,
+    - as a globally horizontal-averaged quantity
-    - grid-point covariances and global horizontal-averaged covariances between 2 variables,
-    - grid-point vertical covariances and global horizontal-averaged vertical covariances,
-    - grid-point vertical cross-covariances and horizontal-averaged vertical cross-covariances between 2 variables.
+    - or on over overlapping latitude bands.

 In all cases we are assuming:

 - that the mean of each field has been removed before entering this saber block.
 This affects the operations being performed.